 Take advantage of the free entertainment

-For DC resident, the mantra is that art and history should always be free.
+In the Capitol, it is believed that art and history should be free.
 Take a walk around the National Mall (the green space in front of the Lincoln Monument) and you’ll find more than enough museums to occupy you for a long time free of charge.
-The National Zoo, performances at the Kennedy Center, tours of the White House — free activities in Washington, DC, are abundant and easy to find.
+The National Zoo, performances at the Kennedy Center, tours of the White House — free activities in Washington, DC are abundant and easy to find.

 Interested in more reading about Washington DC?
 Check out our great articles: